Provisional licence car insurance

 The short answer is yes.
 Before you get behind the wheel, you’ll need to have valid insurance in place.
 Having said that, getting provisional insurance will depend on how you’re learning to drive.

 Are you learning through an approved driving school/instructor?

 If you’re learning to drive with an approved driving school or instructor, they will have arranged your insurance.
-If that’s the case, you don’t need to worry about insurance until you pass your test.
+You don’t need to worry about getting insurance until you pass your test.